 We held an end-of-Phase 2 meeting with the FDA in the second half of 2016 to discuss the details of the regulatory approval pathway for CLS-TA along with Eylea for the treatment of macular edema associated with RVO.
 Incorporating feedback from the FDA, we expect to be able to follow a 505(b)(2) NDA regulatory approval pathway, and in the first quarter of 2017 we initiated a Phase 3 clinical program in order to support an NDA submission for CLS-TA in macular edema associated with RVO.
-In pursuing the 505(b)(2) regulatory pathway, we intend to rely on the results from our RVO development program, the FDA's previous findings of safety and efficacy for TA and the FDA's previous findings of safety and efficacy for Eylea.
+In pursuing the 505(b)(2) regulatory pathway, we intend to rely on the results from our RVO development program, the FDA's previous findings of safety and efficacy for Eylea.

 We initiated our first randomized, controlled, double-masked Phase 3 clinical trial with suprachoroidal CLS-TA and intravitreal Eylea for the treatment of RVO in the first quarter of 2017.
 We intend to conduct this trial at approximately 150 investigational sites and to enroll approximately 460 patients with macular edema associated with RVO, randomized either to a treatment arm consisting of approximately 230 patients or a control arm consisting of approximately 230 patients.
-Patients in the treatment arm will receive suprachoroidal CLS-TA together with intravitreal Eylea at the beginning of the trial, intravitreal Eylea alone at week 4, and suprachoroidal CLS-TA together with intravitreal Eylea alone at week 4, and suprachoroidal CLS-TA together with intravitreal Eylea alone every four weeks through week 24.
+Patients in the treatment arm will receive suprachoroidal CLS-TA together with intravitreal Eylea at the beginning of the trial, intravitreal Eylea alone at week 4, and suprachoroidal CLS-TA together with intravitreal Eylea at weeks 12 and 24.
+Patients in the control arm will receive intravitreal Eylea alone at the beginning of the trial and follow-up treatments of intravitreal Eylea alone every four weeks through week 24.
 After 24 weeks, patients will be followed for approximately an additional six months.
 The primary objective of this trial will be to determine the proportion of patients in each arm with a BCVA improvement of at least 15 letters from baseline at eight weeks after initial treatment.